microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraScopedRoleMembership.md

 This example gets scoped role administrator.
 You cane use the command `Get-EntraAdministrativeUnit` to get administrative unit Id.

-- `-AdministrativeUnitId` Specifies the ID of an administrative unit.
+- `-AdministrativeUnitId` parameter specifies the ID of an administrative unit.
-- `-ScopedRoleMembershipId` Specifies a description, which you want to update.
+- `-ScopedRoleMembershipId` parameter specifies the scoped role membership Id.

 ### Example 2: List scoped administrators for administrative unit by ObjectId